SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/concepts/high-level-developer-guide.md

 - Curious about any of the following?
 Click [here](https://xrpl.org/get-started-with-the-rippled-api.html)
   - sample payload
   - sample response
-  - makeup of the objects that a wallet holds
+  - makeup of the objects that a wallet holds.